vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 aco. to Viscount Samuel 1487n.
 Bhagavata and Agni Purāṇas God and creation of the uni- 1093; worcship of God may

-verse ( vide under Creation); be performed in an image, in Prakaraṇapafcikā denies a water, fire, one's own heart, in creator of the whole universe, | sun's orb or on an altar 1649, 1207; Slokavārtika of Kumā- Godana, same as Keśānta, 536n, rila says that it is difficult to Gode, Prof P. K. 195. prove that God created the Godhūli or Gorajas, mghurta, world or dharma and adharma defined, 613-14. and the means of attaining Goethe ( 1749-1832 A. D.); be these, words and senses and gins bis memoirs with the posi get performs obeisance to Siva tions of planets at his birth
+verse ( vide under Creation); be performed in an image, in Prakaraṇapafcikā denies a water, fire, one's own heart, in creator of the whole universe, | sun's orb or on an altar 1649, 1207; Slokavārtika of Kumā- Godana, same as Keśānta, 536n, rila says that it is difficult to Gode, Prof P. K. 195. prove that God created the Godhūli or Gorajas, mghurta, world or dharma and adharma defined, 613-14. and the means of attaining Goethe ( 1749-1832 A. D.); be these, words and senses and gins bis memoirs with the posi get performs obeisance to Śiva tions of planets at his birth

 at the beginning of it 1207.
 I 551.
 God, Gods (vide under Images', Goetz H., a. of Five thousand